jordilin/gitar/README.md

 If omitted, the default is immediate expiration, so read operations are always pulled from the remote.

+When listing merge requests, projects, pipelines, etc... the tool will fetch up to max pages.
+We can control this per API as follows:

+- `<domain>`.max_pages_api_merge_request: List merge_requests, get a
+  merge request, etc...
+Any read operation involving merge/pull requests.
+- `<domain>`.max_pages_api_project: Get project metadata, members of a project.
+- `<domain>`.max_pages_api_pipeline: List pipelines, get a pipeline, etc...

+If omitted, the default global number of pages for all APIs is 10.
+This is to avoid fetching too much data when the amount of information is large.
+The default number of results per page for Gitlab is 20 and for Github is 30.

 ### Example open a merge/pull request